cassiofb-dev/project-euler/README.md

 This repository contains my solutions for [Project Euler](https://projecteuler.net/).
 I'll try to solve them on more than one programming language to improve and keep my problem solving and programming skills.

+> [!WARNING]
+> This repository will only cover the 100 first problems implementations and the others in benchmarks only.
+Please try to solve them yourself before searching for solutions.
+Also keep in mind that most of my solutions are the first thing I thought and they can be highly inefficient and be solved in another ways.

 ## Usage

 Run in your terminal ``docker compose up -d``.
 You can check the results on the file ``run_solutions.txt`` created on root directory or inside the programs directory with a txt file created for each program.